Coneriys/apache4/docs/content/middlewares/overview.md

 ---
-title: "Traefik Proxy Middleware Overview"
+title: "apache4 Proxy Middleware Overview"
-description: "There are several available middleware in Traefik Proxy used to modify requests or headers, take charge of redirections, add authentication, and so on."
+description: "There are several available middleware in apache4 Proxy used to modify requests or headers, take charge of redirections, add authentication, and so on."
 ---

 # Middlewares